abilng/abilng.github.io/_posts/2014-09-26-Bash Shellshock.md

 {% highlight bash %}
 $ env x='() { :;}; echo vulnerable' bash -c "echo this is a test" vulnerable this is a test
 {% endhighlight %}

 The patch used to fix this flaw, ensures that no code is allowed after the end of a Bash function.
 So if you run the above example with the patched version of Bash, you should get an output similar to:

-{% endhighlight %}
+{% highlight bash %}
 $ env x='() { :;}; echo vulnerable' bash -c "echo this is a test"
 bash: warning: x: ignoring function definition attempt
 bash: error importing function definition for `x' this is a test
 {% endhighlight %}.